 The IRS does not allow deduction for personal costs as business expenses.
 IRS Publication 535

 "Generally, you cannot deduct personal, living, or family expenses.
 However, if you have an expense for something that is used partly for business and partly for personal purposes, divide the total cost between the business and personal parts.
 You can deduct the business part."

-If you are using an animal to generate business revenue, first ask yourself if this is also a personal pet.
+If you are including an animal to generate business revenue, first ask yourself if this is also a personal pet.
 If you use a spider for exposure therapy and the spider lives full time in your office, then you can justify that this is not a personal pet and is used solely as a business animal.
 If you use a horse in the process of equine therapy, and the horse is kept at a stable, you do not ride the horse for pleasure or enter into competitions for personal reasons, you may also be able to justify 100% business use of the animal.